Did you know?... Known as Mother Nature's "nectar of the gods," honey was praised for its healing powers as far back as 5,000 years ago by Egyptians.

 Why You'll Bee Happy: By taking the honey cure, you may lose your allergy symptoms.
 It's worth the effort and is less pricey than a visit to the doctor or an allergist.
 Honey may enhance the immune system to build up a better arsenal against airborne allergens--and help you breathe easier.
 Honeycomb may line the entire breathing tract.

-* ANXIETY (Beat the jitters monster): When anxiety hits (often worsened by stress) during summer blues to tourist madness, you know it like when an earthquake strikes.
+* ANXIETY (Beat the jitters monster): When anxiety hits (often worsened by stress; and the pandemic lockdowns aren't helping) you know it like when an earthquake strikes.
 Anxiety can wreak havoc on your nervous system and up your odds of experiencing heart disease, stress eating, and other health problems.

 What Honey Rx to Use: If you're under pressure and feeling high anxiety or sense a stressful event is in the works, make a cup of chamomile tea.
 Put in 1 teaspoon of your favorite honey.
 Repeat twice a day as needed. *CHAMOMILE TEA